Tuesday, September 22, 2015

 The Azalea made the first trial trip between Lewiston and Portland on Tuesday, June 16, 1914, and several additional trips were made on subsequent days.
 Then on Friday, June 26, two of the state Railroad Commissioners, Frank Keizer of Rockland and John A. Jones of Lewiston officially inspected the PLI.
 The trip was made in the Narcissus which, in addition to the commissioners, carried about 30 other passengers.

-Among those in the party were Mr. & Mrs. Henry M. Dingley, Mrs. Nelson Dingley, Mr. & Mrs. John A Morrill, Mrs. Annie E. Libbey, Mrs. Gertrude Libbey Anthony, Miss Alla Libbey, Mr. and Mrs. Harold S. Libbey, W. Scott Libbey, Jr., George W. Bowie, general superintendent of the Lewiston, Augusta & Waterville Street Railway, and representatives of the press.
+Among those attending the party were Mr. & Mrs. Henry M. Dingley, Mrs. Nelson Dingley, Mr. & Mrs. John A Morrill, Mrs. Annie E. Libbey, Mrs. Gertrude Libbey Anthony, Miss Alla Libbey, Mr. and Mrs. Harold S. Libbey, W. Scott Libbey, Jr., George W. Bowie, general superintendent of the Lewiston, Augusta & Waterville Street Railway, and representatives of the press.
 Regrettably absent was W. Scott Libbey, PLI promoter, who had died unexpectedly on May 17, 1914.

-Numerous stops were made en route so the commissioners could look over bridges, major culverts, cuts and fills, special work, and the like, and upon arrival in Portland the car was joined by Mayor Oakley C. Curtis.
+Numerous stops were made en route so the commissioners could look over bridges, major culverts, cuts and fills, special work, and the like, and upon arrival in Portland, the car was joined by Mayor Oakley C. Curtis.
 Then the party proceeded to Riverton Park, the Portland Railroad’s pleasure resort beside the Presumpscot River in Deering, where a “splendid” banquet was served in the casino “under the supervision of Dan Smith, supreme dictator of the inn.”

 Then on Tuesday, August 18, the Narcissus carried what probably was the most distinguished passenger in the PLI’s history.
-Ex-President Theodore Roosevelt was invited by the interurban management to inspect the still new railway.
+Ex-President Theodore Roosevelt was invited by the interurban management to inspect the new railway.
 He rode from Lewiston to Portland and at brief stops in New Gloucester and Gray, the former chief executive addressed gatherings of townspeople.
 Upon arrival in the Forest City, “Teddy” voiced his pleasure over the “bully” ride he had enjoyed and gave motorman Charles H. Mitchell and conductor Joseph N L’Heureux, best known as “Joe Happy”, each a tip of $10, a not inconsiderable amount in those days.

 * * *

 The Narcissus is known to have been involved in two fatal accidents, the first of which occurred on Wednesday, Oct.
-7, 1917, when one James E. Flynn, 40, of Auburn was struck and killed near Marston’s Corner on the outskirts of the city.
+7, 1917, when one James E. Flynn, 40, of Auburn, was struck and killed near Marston’s Corner on the outskirts of the city.
 Flynn, who reportedly had been seen in an intoxicated condition at an earlier hour, was lying on the track and failed to heed the whistle blasts sounded repeatedly by motorman John E. Abbott, who had cut the power and applied the brakes as soon as he spotted the man.
 The railway was absolved of all blame.

 Somewhat more than two months later, on Friday, December 21, No. 14 and a Lewiston, Augusta & Waterville double-truck closed car, No. 280, collided head-on on Minot Avenue, near High Street, in Auburn.
-Albert W. Beals, a LA&W motorman, and Eugene Roux, a student motorman, were fatally injured in the collision.
+Albert W. Beals, an LA&W motorman, and Eugene Roux, a student motorman, were fatally injured in the collision.
 George Blair, motorman on the Narcissus, shut off the power and applied the brakes when he saw the collision was imminent and then “joined the birds.”

-According to newspaper reports of the crash and the investigation, which followed, No. 280, entering Minot Avenue from Court Street on its way to Mechanic Falls, failed to trip a block signal, which would have caused the Narcissus to stop at the corner of Minot Avenue and Washington Street.
+According to newspaper reports of the crash and the investigation, that followed, No. 280, entering Minot Avenue from Court Street on its way to Mechanic Falls, failed to trip a block signal, which would have caused the Narcissus to stop at the corner of Minot Avenue and Washington Street.
 Blair, believing he had a clear line, was heading toward Court Street when he observed the LA&W trolley approaching at a fast clip about 200 feet away.
 Witnesses testified that Beals made every effort to stop his car, reversing the motors and throwing the air brake handle into the emergency position, but because of the speed at which the car was traveling, his actions were too late.
 No passenger in either car was injured but all were shaken by the impact.
 No. 280 was heavily damaged and had to be towed to the Lewiston carhouse but the Narcissus received only minor damage and was able to proceed under its own power.

 No further accidents or incidents involving the Narcissus are known to have occurred after 1917 and the car still was active when the Portland-Lewiston Interurban was abandoned on June 28, 1933.
 (Two of the Laconia cars, the Arbutus and the Gladiolus made the very last trips on that sad day.)
 Three months later, on September 27, the railway properties, including all rolling stock, had been sold to H. E. Salzburg Inc. of New York City, a railroad salvage concern, and dismantling of the property began shortly thereafter.
 One complete car, the Arbutus, was conveyed to Mrs. Gertrude L. Anthony, daughter of W. Scott Libbey, as a memorial to her father.
-A number of car bodies were sold to private parties and among them was the Narcissus, which eventually became the summer home of J. Henry Vallee near Sabattus Lake in the present town of Sabattus.
+Several car bodies were sold to private parties and among them was the Narcissus, which eventually became the summer home of J. Henry Vallee near Sabattus Lake in the present town of Sabattus.

 For reasons not entirely clear today, Mrs. Anthony had the Arbutus dismantled during World War II years and in 1969, Seashore Trolley Museum initiated efforts to acquire the Narcissus, which was deemed sufficiently sound to warrant restoration.
 Mr. Vallee agreed to dispose of the body if the Museum would have the shell of a replacement cottage constructed and after a major fundraising effort, the deal was consummated.
 The Narcissus arrived at the Museum in October of that year.
 Funding is needed to complete the restoration.